-The fact that Fico did not calculate trended data in the current scoring models was in many times the advantage of the consumer.
-Even if a consumer had a big purchase once or twice, or for whatever reason needed to max out their credit cards, as long as that balance was paid up before applying for a mortgage or credit card, etc. , there were no problems.
+The fact that Fico did not calculate trended data in the current scoring models has many times been to the advantage of the consumer.
+Even if a consumer had a big purchase once or twice, or for whatever reason needed to max out their credit cards, as long as that balance was paid up before applying for a mortgage or credit card, etc., there were no problems.
 Fico only calculated the current balance.
 But with the new Fico 10T scoring model, high balances may affect you for a full 24 months!
-For many consumers, this will make it take much longer for them to put their dirty passed behind them.
+For many consumers, this will make it take much longer for them to put their dirty deeds passed behind them.

 With the new FICO 10 scoring model, personal loans will be viewed as a negative factor at least in cases where the consumer continues to accumulate credit card debt after obtaining the payoff loan.

 Nothing Is Happening So Fast